 Part 5: Google/Skywater/Efabless shuttle

 The way to make ASIC fabrication cheaper is to parcel out the wafer into chunks and sell each chunk individually, this is known as a shuttle service or an MPW.
-Google has sponsored a shuttle service that ran every quarter from 2021 to 2022.
+Google sponsored a shuttle service that ran every quarter from 2021 to 2022.
 The pace is now slower, and with a lot more contention.

 You can also apply directly to Efabless for a chipIgnite shuttle.
 This makes use of a wrapper design called Caravel that encloses your own design.
 This wrapper includes a RISCV CPU, some memory and some peripherals.
 This can help take some of the burden off your own design as you can make use of existing peripherals.